Child Development Program

 At Frazer Center, our children are not only given the foundation needed to guide them through their formal education but also the opportunity to experience the beauty of inclusion.
 Students in our programs learn the rewarding power of embracing all people regardless of ability level or background.
 All children benefit from being in a supportive, challenging, and stimulating environment with instruction that addresses their individual development.

-Students with disabilities in inclusive programs achieve better learning and behavioral outcomes than those served in non-inclusive programs, according to the Council for Exceptional Children.
+Students with a known delay or disability in inclusive programs achieve better learning and behavioral outcomes than those served in non-inclusive programs, according to the Council for Exceptional Children.
 In addition, children without disabilities gain a number of benefits from an inclusive setting, including social skills, tolerance, and patience, according to the Institute for Urban School Improvement.
 Our program readies all children—regardless of ability—for a lifetime of learning.
-If you have a child with a special need, please read the Inclusion Services information provided and then contact our Child Development Program Director, Susie Riddick at email@example.com.
+If you have a child with a known delay or disability, please read the Inclusion Services information provided and then contact our Admission and Early Intervention Coordinator Denise Amos at email@example.com.

 PTAC is made up of volunteer parents who come together through fundraising, festivities, and fun.